 Cooperation with Other Institutions

-An ethos of cooperative collecting will guide Special Collections collection development.
+An ethos of cooperative collecting will guide collection development in Special Collections and Archives.
 The relative collection strengths and active acquisition activities of local archival institutions will be taken into consideration in our acquisition decisions, with every attempt made to avoid competition with our peer institutions.

 For information regarding the transfer and destruction of University Records, please see the University Archives Records Management Policy .